APPLY NOW

 TRANSFERS OF PERSONAL DATA OUTSIDE THE EUROPEAN ECONOMIC AREA

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside of the EEA who work for our affiliates or for one of our suppliers.
+The personal data that we collect from you may be transferred to, and stored at, a destination outside the UK.
+It may also be processed by staff operating outside of the UK who work for our affiliates or for one of our suppliers.

-Where we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA.
+Where we transfer your personal data outside the UK, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the UK.
 This can be done in a number of ways, for instance:

-• the country that we send the data to might be approved by the European Commission; or
+• the country that we send the data to might be approved as ‘adequate’ for data protection purposes by the UK Government; or

-• the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data.
+• the recipient might have signed up to a contract based on “standard contractual clauses” (for example, the UK International Data Transfer Agreement) approved by the UK Government, obliging them to take steps to protect your personal data.

 RETENTION OF PERSONAL DATA